webmeier/learnjs/outlines/outline5.md

     3. Using new JavaScript features (Babel)
     4. Minification with webpack
 17. Next steps
+    1. What to remember
+    2. What to Google
+    3. How to Google

 TODO:
 2. Add loop through object in Basics